acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 Knowing these definitions will make it easier to navigate the documentation.

 **List pages** are pages that _contain_ other pages and define the hierarchy of the site.
+The content file of a list page is its corresponding `_index.md`.
+See [Lists of Content Docs](https://gohugo.io/templates/lists/)
 The pages inside a list page are called its **children**.

-In the previous example: `presentations` is a list page with children `presentations/why-hugo`, `presentations/why-go`, and `presentations/math`.
+In the previous example `presentations` is a list page with children `presentations/why-hugo`, `presentations/why-go`, and `presentations/math`.

-The content of a list page is defined by its corresponding `_index.md`.
-See [Lists of Content Docs](https://gohugo.io/templates/lists/)

-**Sections**, a special case of list pages, are subdirs of `/content` that have an `_index.md`.[^2]

-The children of a section are the pages under the section's directory, including other sections.
+**Sections**, a special case of list pages, are subdirs of `/content` that have an `_index.md`.[^2] Its children are the pages under the section's directory, including other sections.

-In the previous example: `blog`, `presentations` and `presentation/math` are sections.
+In the previous example `blog`, `presentations` and `presentation/math` are sections.

 [^2]: As a special case, the first level children of `/content` are always sections.
 See [Sections Docs](https://gohugo.io/content-management/sections).

 **Regular pages** are pages that can never have children.

-In the previous example: `/hello-world`, `/see-you-later-world`, `presentations/why-go`, `presentations/why-hugo`, `presentations/math/cuadratics`
+In the previous example `/hello-world`, `/see-you-later-world`, `presentations/why-go`, `presentations/why-hugo`, `presentations/math/quadratics`
 and `presentations/math/linear-algebra` are regular pages.

 # 3. Info for Theme Writers